06

 Summary

 So there you have it.
-There’s a trio of simple ways to take screenshots in OS X. The standard option, the professional option and the free option.
-At the end of the day it’s going to come down to what you need to take screenshots for, how complex they need to be, whether you need to organise them or label them, comment on them perhaps.
+There’s a trio of simple ways to take screenshots in OS X. The standard option, the professional option, and the free option.
+At the end of the day, it’s going to come down to what you need to take screenshots for, how complex they need to be, whether you need to organize them or label them, comment on them perhaps.

 There are many more apps for you to choose if neither of these take your fancy, and many of them will have free trials online if you don’t want to buy straight from the app store.